matban666/restful-booker-playwright/README.md

 ### Expected Output

 Currently 71 tests shoul run.
-69 should pass and 2 should fail (Copyright date checks).
+69 should pass and 2 should fail (Expected copyright date checks).

 If the test fail midway it may be necessary to delete any leftover messages and rooms from the admin page.
 I had intended to write a global teardown using the rest API to clean up completely but didn't have time.